nostalgic-indulgences/PSNee_V8/TL866II+ , T48 , T56 Programmers/README.md

 ## Hardware Connection
 Connect your programmer to the Arduino Nano / Clone / Custom boards using the appropriate ICSP Header orientations below:-
 _You do not need to connect the Vcc & GND Pins of the programmer to the boards if you are powering them through USB._
-_Alternatively, you can create a voltage divider network to place it between Vcc and GND pins of the programmer, refer to Appendix section below._

 > **Arduino Nano / Clone ICSP Pinout Diagram**